matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 Guardians volunteer their time for free to work on the project.

-## The Core Team
+## The Code Core Team (aka The Core Team)

-"The Core Team" is a loose term that describes the set of people with access to commit code to the public https://github.com/matrix-org repositories, who are either working on matrix.org's reference implementations or the spec itself.
+The "Core Team" (or the "Code Core Team", to disambiguate from the Spec Core Team) is a loose term that describes the set of people with access to commit code to the public https://github.com/matrix-org repositories, who are either working on matrix.org's reference implementations or the spec itself.
 Commit access is decided by those responsible for the projects in question, much like any other open source project.
 Anyone is eligible for commit access if they have proved themselves a valuable long-term contributor, upholds the guiding principles and mission of the project and have proved themselves able to collaborate constructively with the existing core team.
+Active participation in the core team is also signified by membership of the +matrix:matrix.org Matrix community.

+TODO: spell out some responsibilities.
+Erik suggests something like:
+ * Helping to ensure the quality of the projects' repositories
+ * That all projects follow the Matrix spec
+ * Engaging with the people in a way that fosters a healthy and happy community
+ * Following the Guiding Principles and promoting them within the community

+Code Core Team members volunteer their time for free to work on the project.

 ## Responsibilities for the Foundation